-To maintain healthy teeth, it’s essential to have good oral and dental hygiene.
-It is also vital to visit the dentist, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
-During your initial visit to Panama City Smiles in Panama City, Florida, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques, all of which provide instant results.
+To maintain healthy teeth, it’s essential to practice good dental hygiene.
+It's also important to visit a dental care provider at least two times a year, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
+During your initial visit to Panama City Smiles, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques.
 With digital imaging, the storage, retrieval, and manipulation of images is made much easier, meaning less time spent with us and more time spent doing what you love!

 A cephalometric analysis, or CEPH X-ray, is a diagnostic radiograph used primarily for orthodontic treatment planning.
 Ceph X-Rays are extraoral, so patients do not have to insert any sort of trays, bitewings or films into the mouth.
 They are also safe, fast, painless and extremely effective.